tzunghaor/settings-bundle/Resources/doc/routing.md

 ### Use case 1

-For example you have only one "default" setting collection and don't want it to be present in the url (as it would be with the route provided by the bundle), you can configure it like this:
+For example, you have only one "default" setting collection and don't want it to be present in the url (as it would be with the route provided by the bundle), you can configure it like this: